perladvent/perldotcom/content/article/_pub_2001_01_begperl6.md

 {
+   "description" : "Editor's note: this venerable series is undergoing updates.
+You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular Expressions...", "image" : null,
+   "authors" : [
+      "doug-sheppard"
+   ],
+   "draft" : null,
-   "slug" : "/pub/2001/01/begperl6",
+   "thumbnail" : null,
    "tags" : [
       "debugging",
       "security",
       "tainting",
       "warnings"
    ],
-   "date" : "2001-01-09T00:00:00-08:00",
-   "draft" : null,
-   "image" : null,
-   "authors" : [
-      "doug-sheppard"
-   ],
-   "description" : "Editor's note: this venerable series is undergoing updates.
-You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular Expressions...", "categories" : "development",
-   "thumbnail" : null,
-   "title" : "Beginners Intro to Perl - Part 6"
+   "title" : "Beginners Intro to Perl - Part 6",
+   "categories" : "development",
+   "slug" : "/pub/2001/01/begperl6",
+   "date" : "2001-01-09T00:00:00-08:00"
 }